 Are you working on a large writing project?
 Scrivener can help!
 Scrivener is a software program that breaks down your writing into manageable “chunks,” and brings your research and writing together into a single conceptual workspace.

 The library will offer a Scrivener workshop on April 29th at 4:30p.m.
 Participants will learn how to create a new writing project, how to import existing work, and how to outline, research, and write with Scrivener’s unique features.
 This workshop is aimed at thesis writers but is open to all members of the College community.
 For more information on Scrivener and to sign up for the workshop, visit go.middlebury.edu/scrivener.

 Maintenance Window: 12:00am to 4:00am ET on April 17, 2017

 In order to increase the resilience and reliability of our cloud platform we will be conducting network maintenance during the window above.
 At this time, your site will be operational but may notice a slight decrease in performance.

 Middlebury has two-week trial access to the iPoll Databank from the Roper Center at the University of Connecticut, one of the world’s leading archives of social science data, specializing in data from public opinion surveys.
 If we subscribe, it would include RoperExpress (with the ability to download the datasets to conduct bivariate and mulitivariate analysis) and Roper Explorer (online analysis of several hundred studies allowing cross-tabulations without specialized statistical software).
-The trial does not include the download or online analysis options.
+The trial now includes the download and online analysis options (use the register link to create a free user id to use this feature).
 More details on coverage.